cuhksz-nlp/SAPar/README.md

 ## To-do List

-* Release the code to pre-process the data.
-* Release the pre-trained model for CCG supertagging.
+* Release the pre-trained model for constituency parsing (Google Drive).
 * Regular maintenance.

 You can leave comments in the `Issues` section, if you want us to implement any functions.